 Hakipu’u Lo’i Kalo (wetland taro farm)

-O'ahu's lush Hakipu'u Valley is renowned in Hawaiian culture for its beauty and plentiful resources.
-The fertile makai (oceanside) flats are home to the valley's only lo'i kalo (wetland taro fields) in cultivation since ancient times.
+Oʻahu’s lush Hakipuʻu Valley was once overseen by Hawaiʻi’s kahuna (priestly class), and is revered to this day for its traditional navigators.
+The fertile makai (oceanside) flats are home to the valley’s only loʻi kalo (wetland taro fields) in cultivation since ancient times.
 Native Hawaiian farmers still use traditional methods extending back many generations to farm the taro here.
-The lo'i kalo provide a rich ecosystem that supports native plants and animals including pinao (Hawaiian dragonfly), 'auku'u (black-crowned night heron), and 'o'opu (goby fish).
+The loʻi kalo provide a rich wetland ecosystem that supports native plants and animals including pinao (Hawaiian dragonfly), ʻaukuʻu (black-crowned night heron), and ʻoʻopu (goby fish).